OpenVR / HTC Vive

 Information about the use of VRTK with Humanoid Control is found here.

-SteamVR is supported in the Humanoid Control VR, VR+ and Pro packages
+OpenVR is supported in the Humanoid Control VR, Plus and Pro packages

 Unity 2017.2 and higher: Virtual Reality Supported needs to be enabled in Edit Menu->Project Settings->Player->XR Settings.
 OpenVR needs to be added to the Virtual Reality SDKs.

 Note: if both Oculus and SteamVR need to be supported in one build, make sure Oculus is listed higher than OpenVR in the Virtual Reality SDKs:

 SteamVR needs to be enabled in the Edit Menu->Preferences->Instant VR->SteamVR Support.

 The script IVR_SteamVR needs to be added to the character GameObject with the InstantVR script.

 In Humanoid Control v2.1 and earlier, OpenVR needs to be enabled in the Edit Menu->Preferences->Humanoid->SteamVR Support.

 In Humanoid Control v2.2 and higher, three options are available:

 - Open VR 1: legacy OpenVR support as in Humanoid Control v2.1 and earlier